 Campaspe PCP promote and apply social inclusion principles throughout partnership activity and actively use the Rural Social Inclusion framework to build capacity of services to implement socially inclusive practices.
 We also implemented a Socially Inclusive Communities project in 2015-2015 designed to challenge the culture and stereotypes perpetuating socially exclusive practices in the communities of Murray and Campaspe.
 The goal of the project was “To build resilience, acceptance and cohesiveness within the communities of Murray and Campaspe to promote inclusion and participation for all”.

 Supporting Vulnerable Children and Families

-For more informaiton on the Campase Core Competency Project and the Healthcare That Counts Project please see our Service Integration page under the Key Priorites tab.
+For more information on the Campaspe Core Competency Project and the Healthcare That Counts Project please see our Service Integration page under the Key Priorities tab.